Treasury revises JobKeeper to $70 billion

-In a joint statement on Friday Treasury and the tax office revised its figures for the program, with the number of employees forecast to be assisted now 3.5 million instead of 6.5 million.
+In a joint statement with the tax office, it revised its figures for the program, with the number of employees forecast to be assisted being 3.5 million instead of 6.5 million.

 About 1000 businesses made “significant errors” when reporting the number of employees estimated to receive help.